NREL/resstock/measures/ResStockArguments/README.md

 **Cooking Range/Oven: Usage Multiplier**

 Multiplier on the cooking range/oven energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven'>HPXML Cooking Range/Oven</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven'>HPXML Cooking Range/Oven</a>) is used.

 - **Name:** ``cooking_range_oven_usage_multiplier``
 - **Type:** ``String``